HaiderMalikk/Mood-Atlas/README.md

 ---

 ## Overview
-The Google Maps API's **nearby search** feature retrieves locations near the user, split into **20 places per page**.
+The Google Maps NEW Places API's **nearby search** feature retrieves locations near the user.
 If we were to fetch places at a single location and rely on pagination, it would take a long time to reach locations near the edge of the user's radius.
 This is because we would need to go through multiple pages to cover the entire area, which is inefficient.

 To overcome this limitation, I developed the **Radial Offset Engine**.
-This engine efficiently retrieves places distributed across the user's search radius by offsetting search locations in the **North (N)**, **South (S)**, **East (E)**, and **West (W)** directions.
+This engine efficiently retrieves places distributed across the user's search radius by offsetting search locations in the **North (N)**, **South (S)**, **East (E)**, **West (W)** directions along with **NE,SE,SW,NW**.
 Instead of only searching at the user's exact location, we perform multiple searches at nearby offset points.

-Each search retrieves `n` pages of results, with **20 places per page**, ensuring that locations across the entire search radius are covered effectively.
+Each search retrieves **n** results, with **n** being the limit we impose on the search when sending the request, the 5 total searches ensuring that locations across the entire search radius are covered effectively.

 ### Key Adjustments To The Offset And Search Radius:
 - The offset distance is **half the user's search radius** (`radius / 2`), preventing searches from going outside the user's desired area.